mvysny/photocloud-frame-slideshow/docs/faq.md

 - [500px](https://500px.com/) because 500px shut down their API and the photos are no longer accessible.
   See [bug 90](https://github.com/mvysny/photocloud-frame-slideshow/issues/90) for more details.

+## Known Issues With Certain Types of Streams

+- Flickr's API is broken and they don't care: [Flickr shows This Photo Is No Longer Available](https://github.com/mvysny/photocloud-frame-slideshow/issues/47)